A tunable Monte Carlo method for mixing correlated-k opacities. PRAS: polynomial reconstruction and sampling: Introduction

 Detailed explanations and examples of the fundamentals of the correlated-k assumption are available from many sources \citep[e.g.][]{Goody1989,Lacis1991,Fu1992,Irwin2008,Pierrehumbert2010,Grimm2015,Amundsen2017, Garland2019, Hogan2020}.
-In brief, correlated-k attempts to use the properties of the inverse cumulative distribution function (CDF) of the opacity in a wavelength band, rather than perform a typically more computationally expensive line-by-line (lbl) RT calculation.
-Detailed wavelength information is lost during this process, transforming the wavelength axis to a normalised cumulative weighting $g$ $\in$ [0,1] .
-The opacity is therefore more appropriately described and discretised in quantiles, with associated values and weights.
-These values and weights are typically called k-coefficients, and tabulated in temperature, pressure and chosen wavelength band for each species.
-The correlated-k assumption is that each quantile in the CDF for each band is correlated across the atmosphere, meaning, in practice, the RT calculation is performed using the same opacity quantile at each layer.
-Through performing Gaussian quadrature within the RT model for each quantile and weight, an integrated band flux through the atmosphere can be calculated with the k-coefficients.
-Despite this correlated assumption, well-designed correlated-k frameworks have been shown to reproduce line-by-line calculations well, to within 5\% \citep[e.g.][]{Irwin2008, Garland2019, Molliere2019, Leconte2021}.
-Utilising correlated-k is a standard practice in the field of sub-stellar astrophysics, from retrieval modelling \citep[e.g.][]{Molliere2019, Barstow2020, Min2020, Barstow2022, MacDonald2023}, 1D RCE modelling \citep[e.g.][]{Malik2017, Batalha2019, Marley2021, Mukherjee2023} to 3D general circulation models (GCMs) \citep[e.g.][]{Showman2009, Kataria2013, Amundsen2014, Lee2021, Deitrick2022, Schneider2022}.
+The correlated-k assumption is that each quantile in the opacity CDF for each band is correlated across the atmosphere, meaning, in practice, the RT calculation is performed using the same opacity quantile at each layer.
+Through performing Gaussian quadrature within the RT model for each quantile and weight, an integrated band averaged flux through the atmosphere can be calculated with the k-coefficients.
+This assumption allows inhomogeneous paths to be modelled in a simple manner.

+Despite this correlated assumption, well-designed ODF and correlated-k frameworks have been shown to reproduce line-by-line calculations well, to within 5\% \citep[e.g.][]{Irwin2008, Garland2019, Molliere2019, Leconte2021}.
+Utilising correlated-k is a standard practice in the field of substellar astrophysics, from retrieval modelling \citep[e.g.][]{Molliere2019, Barstow2020, Min2020, Barstow2022, MacDonald2023}, 1D RCE modelling \citep[e.g.][]{Malik2017, Batalha2019, Marley2021, Mukherjee2023}, and 3D general circulation models (GCMs) \citep[e.g.][]{Showman2009, Kataria2013, Amundsen2014, Lee2021, Deitrick2022, Schneider2022}.
 Models vary in their individual implementation, such as the binning scheme or opacity line list source, but all retain the fundamental correlated-k assumption throughout the RT calculation.
+ODF methods have also recently been used in stellar spectral synthesis codes \citep[e.g.][]{Cerentic2019, Anusha2021}.